-Competitive process Section III(b)5.B.(i)]: Consistent with the 2022 -2025 grant cycle, • KYAE has developed a competitive application process for federal AEFLA funding to determine the eligible providers that were awarded funds starting July 1, 2022.
+• Competitive process Section III(b)5.B.(i)]: Consistent with the 2022 -2025 grant cycle, KYAE has developed a competitive application process for federal AEFLA funding to determine the eligible providers that were awarded funds starting July 1, 2022.
 The review of proposals included rating responses addressing the 13 considerations in Title II of WIOA and other factors that indicate the applicants' ability to produce measurable skill gains and other defined metrics.
 Through this process, KYAE will identify, assess, and award multi-year grants to eligible providers throughout the State.
 This process resulted in awards to three eligible applicants in Kentucky.
 An eligible provider is an organization that has demonstrated effectiveness in providing adult education activities to eligible individuals.
 Eligible grant awardees may include institutions of higher education; public or private nonprofit agencies; libraries; local educational agencies, including educational cooperatives; community-based organizations; public housing authorities; nonprofit institutions, not aforementioned; consortia or coalitions of agencies described above; or partnerships between an entity(ies) described above and an employer(s).
 Funding will be distributed based on population needs and performance.

-Kentucky Adult Education (KYAE) currently provides adult education services utilizing a regional model with emphasis on regional service areas in support of a WIOA partnership ecosystem.
-There are 26 local providers executing services across the 120 counties in the state for PY 23/FY 24.
-The number of local providers beyond the 2022 - 2025 grant cycle will be dependent upon the RFA competitive award process.
 KYAE recognizes the importance of adhering to all requirements associated with the IELCE process.
 The Program Administration, Performance and Compliance (PAPC) Branch conducted evaluations of the three local IELCE program per the KYAE Program Manual utilizing the site visit administered through the OAE Mobile Response Team (MRT) Model and the desktop monitoring method.

 During 2023 and currently, PAPC, using Office of Career, Technical, and Adult Education (OCTAE) resources, is conducting technical assistance sessions specifically targeting IELCE programs and Integrated Education and Training (IET) models.
+New processes and protocols have been implemented to provide IET/WPL access for IELCE participants.
+One example is the development of the IET/WPL Review Team and IET/WPL Planning Tool.